 2017 has been the biggest year of growth for me.

-I feel like I’m thriving in (almost) every single aspect of my life — a feeling that I’m still getting used to, because my whole life previously has always felt unstable and inconsistent (my 2016 reflection is an example of how much you can grow in one year).
+I feel like I’m thriving in (almost) every single aspect of my life — a feeling that I’m still getting used to because my whole life previously has always felt unstable and inconsistent. (past editions here: 2016 and 2015).

 Let’s start with the good, and then the bad.